18 Tips to Survive a Long-Distance Relationship (Make it Work)

 One thing we did while dating long-distance was plan time to chat, with invitations on Google Calendar.
 We’d send calendar invites by email, and see if the other could make it at that time.
 Then we’d have it like a designated time to get on the phone.

-At the time, I was working with clients in various time zones, so having a boyfriend who moved around the world in different time zones relative to my location was kind of fun!
+At the time, I was working across multiple time zones, so having a boyfriend who moved around the world in different time zones relative to my location was kind of fun!

 Plan long-distance “dates!”